mahume/cliri/README.md

 ```
 ![](gifs/movie.gif)

-*When a movie is misspelled, the app will notify you.*
+*When a movie title is misspelled, Liri-bot will notify you.*
 ![](gifs/movie-typo.gif)

 #### Text Files
 ```
-node liri.js d0-what-it-says
+node liri.js do-what-it-says
 ```
-*Command will read text from an external file, parse the data, and search accordingly.*
+*Liri-bot will read text from an external file, parse the data, and search accordingly.*
 ![](gifs/text.gif)